TOSHISTATS/Investment-model-by-reinforcement-learning/README.md

 # Investment-model-by-reinforcement-learning

-Investment model by reinforcement learning
+I have an idea to develop investment models by reinforcement learning with attention mechanism.
+Stay tuned!